"Trust the computer industry to shorten 'Year 2000'

 it was safe to imply "19" as the century.
 They expected their

 programs to be long gone by 2000.
-Many of these legacy programs are still
+Many of these legacy programs lasted into the 21st century; a few are probably still

 functioning on computers around the world.